← All articles

 Refund behavior on failed downloadsQuietly losing credits on failed URL fetches is the silent killer of trust in an AI clipping tool.
 Tools with documented auto-retry + refund policies protect your money.

-Upload size and format tolerance4K Riverside exports and long-form guest interviews produce large files.
+Upload size and format tolerance4K recording-app exports and long-form guest interviews produce large files.
 Tools that choke on 3+ GB files are immediately disqualifying.

 Brand-consistent caption stylesMatters because your podcast's look on TikTok affects perceived production value.
 "Caption count" matters less than "do the styles match my aesthetic."